 Unlike CW and SSB, most FM operators use vertically polarized antennas.
 To maximize your signal coverage, you'll want to use vertical polarization, too (though horizontal does work).
 A small beam antenna mounted in the vertical-polarity position (elements perpendicular to the ground) is one suggestion.
-An alternative is a simple omnidirectional antenna such as a ground plane.
+An alternative is a simple omni-directional antenna such as a ground plane.
 Since most of your contacts will be local, an omni-directional antenna may be nearly as effective as a beam.

-There are many 6 meter FM operators, and if the band is open, 6 Meter FM could yield some long-haul QSOs.
-Monitor the 6 meter calling frequency at 52.525 MHz; simplex QSOs will be possible around the calling frequency.
+There are many 6-meter FM operators, and if the band is open, 6 Meter FM could yield some long-haul QSOs.
+Monitor the 6-meter National Calling Frequency at 52.525 MHz; simplex QSOs will be possible around the calling frequency.
 Open your squelch so weak signals will be heard.
 As with SSB/CW work, please do not monopolize the calling frequency.
+For 1.25 Meters and 70 CM, the National FM Simplex Calling Frequencies are 223.50 and 446.0 MHz.